Azure-Samples/azure-servicebus-messaging-samples/DuplicateDetection/readme.md

 retained with the expressively named [QueueDescription.DuplicateDetectionHistoryTimeWindow](https://msdn.microsoft.com/en-us/library/azure/microsoft.servicebus.messaging.queuedescription.duplicatedetectionhistorytimewindow.aspx) property.
 The default value is 10 minutes.

-Mind that the enabling duplicate detection and size of the window will directly impacts a queues' (and a topic's) throughgput.
+> Mind that the enabling duplicate detection and size of the window will directly impacts a queue's (and a topic's) throughgput.
-Keeping the window small, means that fewer message-ids must be retained and matched and throughput is impacted less.
-For high throughput entities that require duplicate detection, you should keep the window as small as feasible for the use-case.
+> Keeping the window small, means that fewer message-ids must be retained and matched and throughput is impacted less.
+For
+> high throughput entities that require duplicate detection, you should keep the window as small as feasible for the use-case.

 ## Prerequisites and Setup